ashutoshmjain/shutri/PROJECT_ARTIFACTS/TECH_SPECS.md

 *   `shutri -t, --transcribe <project>`: Transcribe an imported project.
 As of Milestone 3, this generates a **mock** transcription.
 In later milestones, it will generate a real transcription using the Gemini API.
 If a transcription file already exists, it will prompt for confirmation before overwriting.
 *   `shutri -e, --export <project>`: Export a project to a final audio file.
 *   `shutri -v, --edit <project>`: Open a project in Vim for editing.
+*   `shutri --project-name <name>`: Used with `--import`.
+Assigns a custom name to a project, overriding the default name derived from the audio file.
+This is required to resolve naming collisions when importing a new audio file that has the same name as an existing project.
 *   `shutri auth login`: Initiates an interactive OAuth 2.0 flow to sign in with a Google account.
 *   `--mock`: Used with the `transcribe` command to generate mock data.
 This flag is only available in debug builds.
 *   `--no-cache`: Used with a transcription command.
 Forces re-transcription of all audio `SPLITS`, ignoring any cached results.
 This is useful if the initial transcription is unsatisfactory.